pluralsight/guides/pluralsight-developer-community/article.md

 4. This sounds awesome.
 How do I get involved?

-   Email Prateek Gupta (prateek-gupta@pluralsight.com) and we'll get going!
+   Email Prateek Gupta (prateek-gupta@pluralsight.com) and we'll get going.